 All material on this site is copyright of the contributors themselves.
 We will protect all contributors rights to material published here.
 If you wish to re-produce something from our site, please ask us about it first.

-AThe internet constantly changes.
+The internet constantly changes.
 New technologies, new devices, new ways of presenting information.
-We stick with what works and preserves real information so if you want to access all we offer, please do not expect a showy presentation.
+We stick with what works and preserve real information so if you want to access all we offer, please do not expect a showy presentation.
 We thrive on truth not 'quick-appeal' and older tried and tested methods.

 Our single point contact address, and numbers:-